 New virtual reality products continue to arrive and be speculated about (we're looking at you, Apple), but in terms of what you can buy right now, these are our very top picks.
 Check these out first before deciding what you're going to buy.

-The best VR headsets you can buy today
+The best VR headsets you can buy today in 2022

 The Oculus Quest 2 has proved a big hit in the virtual market, and it's not difficult to see why: everything you need is included in the box (though you can connect it to a PC if you want to), it's available at a tempting price point, and it provides plenty of fun, cool VR experiences in an accessible and user-friendly way.